mulka/ploverwiki/Dictionary-Format.md

 - `{-|}`

 The next word will have a capitalized first letter.
 In the default dictionary, we have `"KPA": "{-|}"`, which will capitalize the next word; and `"KPA*": "{^}{-|}"` which omits a space and capitalizes the next word.
-That last stroke would let you writeLikeThis, which some programmers use (camel case).
+That last stroke would let you writeLikeThis.
+This formatting style is called "camel case', which some programmers use in their work.

 Capitalize next word can also be used in name titles, like `Ms. {-|}`.